mvpdw06/react-nav-auto-collapse/README.md

 - [Auto hidding Navbar on scroll down](https://codepen.io/Mhmdhasan/pen/mAdaQE)

 ### So, I made a react version.
-It might helpful for you and me!
+It might help you and me!
 Thanks!